Where to start when you want to prevent UTI naturally

 Cornsilk is a soothing diuretic.
 Keep in mind that besides being detoxifying and relaxing, it is also a diuretic.
 Cornsilk contains volatile oils (such as carvacrol, alphaterpineol, menthol, and thymol), flavonoids (maysin and maysin-3′-ethyl ether).
 It also contains saponins, tannins, sterols, and alkaloids.
 All these components could be contributing to its soothing anti-inflammatory and diuretic effects.

 Marshmallow root– soothing and healing.
-Contains large amounts of acidic polysaccharides that form thick, gluey substance called mucilage.
+Contains large amounts of acidic polysaccharides that form a thick, gluey substance called mucilage.
 Plants that produce lots of mucilage are traditionally known for their soothing, anti-inflammatory effects.

 Couch grass (Agropyron repens) the traditional use of Couch Grass is for ailments of urinary tract, bladder, and kidneys.
 It is alleged to possess demulcent properties, which function in soothing irritation and inflammation.
 Couch grass also has diuretic properties.